 CSNAP Student Conference

 Started in 1993, this event brings college students together to network, share ideas, and develop skills that help them be more effective leaders of community and civic engagement efforts.
 Workshops, speakers, and activities address topics such as volunteerism, leadership, service-learning, social entrepreneurship, and advocacy.

 Starting in 2019 CSNAP moved to a biennial calendar and is hosted in November on even-numbered years.
 On the odd-numbered years, the Community Change Collegiate Challenge (4C) is held.
 CSNAP moves around the state to different campuses in the network.
 The schedule includes a Friday evening gathering and a full day on Saturday.
-During the Saturday program, we recognize Community Impact Award recipients from each member campus and present the Barnhill Civic Trailblazer Award to one outstanding student in the state.
+During the Saturday program, we recognize Community Impact Student Award recipients from each member campus and present the Barnhill Civic Trailblazer Award to one outstanding student in the state.
 The Marshall Alternative Break Scholarship is also presented.
 Learn more about our Awards.